jamesdilworth/l38/wp-content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.7.1 =

+We now have an option so you can choose if you want to scroll the calendar with the mouse wheel or not.

+= 3.7 =

+The calendar no longer responds to the mouse wheel.
+We did some user testing and it was a better experience without having to worry about the mouse wheel.

+The current date range is now doing a better display job and not jumping around when the date changes.

+= 3.6.8 =

+The calendar now properly shows scrollbars for individual days when there are too many posts in a single day.

+The calendar is now showing the correct left to right orientation in Turkish.

 = 3.6.7 =